 Moscow (Old and Sensible)

-This former miner who became locksmith (and later used those skills to his skills to rob bank vaults and jewellers) was clearly a gentle soul who cared for others.
+This former miner who became locksmith (and later used those skills to rob bank vaults and jewellers) was clearly a gentle soul who cared for others.
 He also made a special bond with Tokyo and was the only one who was reasonable with a good moral compass.
-The city code picked for him fits him well as this Russian city although it is one of the coldest cities on earth, but is home to some of the most colourfully unique architecture, green landscapes, and rich history.
+The city code picked for him fits him well as this Russian city is one of the coldest cities on earth, but is home to some of the most colourfully unique architecture, green landscapes, and rich history.

 Rio (The Baby)